Memorial tributes to Senator John McCain open in Arizona Capitol

 Governor Doug Ducey and his wife greeted the hearse along with a phalanx of military personnel, war veterans, law enforcement officers and firefighters in dress uniform.

-An Arizona National Guard team carried the coffin into the center of Capitol rotunda, followed by family members, the governor and other politicians and guests.
+An Arizona National Guard team carried the coffin into the Capitol rotunda, followed by family members, the governor and other politicians and guests.
 Speakers paid tribute for about 30 minutes to McCain’s life and legacy.

 “He fought like hell for the causes he believed in,” Ducey said.
 “But along the way he did it with humor and humanity, and without compromising the principles he held so dear.”